monadicsystems/okapi/README.md

 ## Composing Routes

-Both examples above run standalone, each with their own `main`.
-In a real application you'd serve them together instead — `route` produces an ordinary `Wai.Middleware`, so multiple routes compose with plain `(.)`, chained down onto one final fallback (`catchAll`, or your own):
+Both examples above run standalone, each with their own `main`. `route` produces an ordinary `Wai.Middleware`, so multiple routes compose with plain `(.)`, chained down onto one final fallback (`catchAll`, or your own):